SamL153/saml/content/authors/admin/_index.md

 title: Samuel Louissaint
 ---

 Samuel Louissaint is a UNC Chapel Hill alum with a BA in Economics, with minors in Statistics and PPE.
 He is also a first-year graduate student in UNC Charlotte's Data Science & Business Analytics PSM program.
-His research interests include prediction and recommender systems.
+His research interests include natural language processing and recommender systems.